 The Environmental Resource Program works to promote an energy literate society by providing K-12 teachers with access to current scientific information and relevant resources.
-For more information about ERP’s energy-related teacher professional development opportunities contact Dana Haine at email@example.com or (919) 843-5735.
+For more information about the Center for Public Engagement with Science’s energy-related teacher professional development opportunities contact Dana Haine at email@example.com or (919) 843-5735.

 Previous Workshop Topics

 In this day-long workshop, teachers will evaluate the sustainability of different biofuel feed stocks with emphasis on algal biofuels and will also learn about algae’s potential to capture carbon at CO2 sources like power plants.
 The role of genetic engineering in algal biofuel production will also be discussed.

 During this day-long workshop, participants gain ideas for enhancing the energy literacy of students and receive classroom-ready resources to help students critically evaluate all of the energy sources used to generate electricity while also learning about renewable energy sources and other technologies that will be needed to meet electricity demand in the 21st century.
 Participants conduct activities and receive instructional materials and supplies aligned with the NC Essential Standards for Science.